 International Cycling Union scraps plans for World Series Cycling

-The International Cycling Union (UCI) has scrapped plans for a radical overhaul of the sport that would have seen the season remodelled around 10 four-day "grands prix".
+The International Cycling Union has scrapped plans for a radical overhaul of the sport.

 The World Series Cycling proposal was put forward by London-based sports promoters Gifted Group and had been backed by Omega Pharma - Quick-Step owner Zdenek Bakala and business partner Bessel Kok.

 The UCI were also involved in discussions and the parties said in December that they would like to have the new format in place by 2014.